theory/pgenv/README.md

         ------------------------------------------------
         11beta1  11beta2  11beta3

 The versions are organized and sorted by major release number.
-Any listed version may be passed to `pgenv` commands that require a version.
+Any listed version may be passed to the `build` command.

-To limit the list to specific major releases, pass those releases to `available` (in no particular order).
+To limit the list to versions for specific major releases, pass them to `available`.
 For example, to list only the `9.6` and `10` available versions:

-    $ pgenv available 9.6 10
+    $ pgenv available 10 9.6
                 Available PostgreSQL Versions
     ========================================================